-Controversial Activities Excluded If Coal Revenues derived from exploration, mining, extraction, distribution or refining of hard coal and lignite >=1 Turnover derived from burning coal for power generation >=5% Proportion in electricity generation fuel mix from coal >=10% Structural increase of thermal coal activities over 3 years Yes Unconventional oil & gas Revenues that come from projects or the extraction of tar sands and oil shale, as well as the proportion of reserves in tar sands or oil shale 0% Involvement in fracking activities Yes Involvement in arctic drilling activities Yes Involvement in coalbed methane, extra heavy oil and ultra deep drilling Yes Fossil fuel industry Revenues are derived from fossil fuel industries including upstream (exploration and production), midstream (processing and transport), distribution and power generation from fossil sources >=5% Structural increase of fossil activities over 3 years Yes Support to fossil fuel industry (thermal coal, oil and gas) >=25% Chemicals of concern Production of restricted chemicals 0% Bio-diversity Controversies in the field of endangering biodiversity Yes Pollution Controversies in the field of preventing and managing of accidental pollution or soil pollution Yes Community involvement Controversies in the field of community involvement (including e.g. impact of operations on the local economy, responsible tax strategy, transfer of technology and skills) Yes Nuclear power Turnover from nuclear power >=5% Proportion in electricity generation fuel mix from nuclear power >=5% Civilian Firearms Manufacture or sale of civilian firearms or related products >=5% Manufacture or sale of civilian firearms or related products >=5%
+Controversial Activities Excluded If Coal Revenues derived from exploration, mining, extraction, distribution or refining of hard coal and lignite >=1% Turnover derived from burning coal for power generation >=5% Proportion in electricity generation fuel mix from coal >=10% Structural increase of thermal coal activities over 3 years Yes Unconventional oil & gas Revenues that come from projects or the extraction of tar sands and oil shale, as well as the proportion of reserves in tar sands or oil shale 0% Involvement in fracking activities Yes Involvement in arctic drilling activities Yes Involvement in coalbed methane, extra heavy oil and ultra deep drilling Yes Fossil fuel industry Revenues are derived from fossil fuel industries including upstream (exploration and production), midstream (processing and transport), distribution and power generation from fossil sources >=5% Structural increase of fossil activities over 3 years Yes Support to fossil fuel industry (thermal coal, oil and gas) >=25% Environmental strategy Company's commitment to define clear objectives and appropriate measures to ensure management of the impacts environmental of products and services Insufficient environmental strategy Chemicals of concern Production of restricted chemicals 0% Bio-diversity Controversies in the field of endangering biodiversity Yes Pollution Controversies in the field of preventing and managing of accidental pollution or soil pollution Yes Community involvement Controversies in the field of community involvement (including e.g. impact of operations on the local economy, responsible tax strategy, transfer of technology and skills) Yes Nuclear power Turnover from nuclear power >=5% Proportion in electricity generation fuel mix from nuclear power >=5%

-Controversial Activities Excluded If Military Sales that are related to military weapons including support systems and services >=5% Controversial weapons (including nuclear weapons) 0% Tobacco Turnover from distribution >=5% Turnover from production 0% Turnover from production of e-cigarettes 0% Support to the tobacco industry >=25% UN Global Compact UN Global Compact Non-compliant Human Rights Controversies in Labour Rights including the supply chain, forced or child labour and discrimination Yes Water Controversies in Pollution or lack of protection of water resources Yes Recreational Cannabis Involvement in recreational cannabis >=5% Corruption Controversies in corruption Yes Animal Welfare Animal testing and extensive farming operations (Proportion of turnover (expressed as a threshold) that comes from the production of cosmetics tested on animals and/or from intensive farming operations) >=5% GMOs Production of genetically modified organisms Yes Gambling Turnover from gambling operations and products >=10% Adult entertainment Turnover from pornography and adult entertainment services or facilitating access >=10% Urgewald On Urgewald Coal Exit List Yes On Urgewald Global Oil & Gas Exit List Yes Yes
+Controversial Activities Excluded If Civilian Firearms Manufacture or sale of civilian firearms or related products >=5% Manufacture of civilian firearms or related products >=5% Military Sales that are related to military weapons including support systems and services >=5% Controversial weapons (including nuclear weapons) 0% Tobacco Turnover from distribution >=5% Turnover from production >=0% Turnover from production of e-cigarettes 0% Support to the tobacco industry >=25% UN Global Compact UN Global Compact Non-compliant Human Rights Controversies in Labour Rights including the supply chain, forced or child labour and discrimination Yes Water Controversies in Pollution or lack of protection of water resources Yes Recreational Cannabis Involvement in recreational cannabis >=5% Corruption Controversies in corruption Yes Urgewald On Urgewald Coal Exit List Yes On Urgewald Global Oil & Gas Exit List Yes

-Definition of Controversial Weapons: Military weapons that have potential to cause excessive or indiscriminate harm, violate international norms, or mass destruction.
+Definition of controversial weapons: Military weapons that have potential to cause excessive or indiscriminate harm, violate international norms, or mass destruction.
 These weapons are often subject to international treaties and agreements designed to limit their use, promote disarmament, and protect civilians from their effects.
 Exclusion screening includes landmines, cluster munitions, chemical weapons, biological weapons, incendiary weapons, non-detectable fragments, blinding lasers, and depleted uranium.